 His Eminence Gyangkhang Rinpoche to Bestow the Longchen Nyingthig Three Roots and Consecrate the new Buddha Statue from August 20-21.

 With the seven-foot statue of Shakyamuni nearing completion and the renovations to Orgyan Dzong’s temple and installation of it new shrines complete, Lama Jigme has invited His Eminence Gyangkhang Rinpoche to bestow the initiations of the Three Roots (Lama, Yidam and Dakini) of the Longchen Nyingthig and to consecrate the Buddha statue.
 More details are now available.

 Calm and Clear: The Buddhist Practice of Mental Quiescence Meditation

 Learning to calm one’s mind and free oneself from the ongoing torrent of distracting mental phenomena are essential, foundational skills needed for all further Buddhist practice.
-Beginning Sunday, July 17, on every second Sunday at 1:00pm at Orgyan Dzong, Lama Jigme will provide introductory instruction and ongoing guidance in the practice of mental quiescence meditation and meditation practice sessions.
+Each month on selected Sundays at 1:00pm at Orgyan Dzong, Lama Jigme will provide introductory instruction and ongoing guidance in the practice of mental quiescence meditation and meditation practice sessions.
 Next class will be on Sunday, September 4.